Arozarena homers, McClanahan pitches Rays past White Sox 6-3 - WHIZ News

 After Abreu’s homer off McClanahan got the White Sox back into the game at 4-2 in the sixth, Choi made it 6-2 with a two-out double off reliever Matt Foster in the seventh.

-In his second major league start as a late replacement for injured Vince Velasquez, Martin (0-2) gave up four runs on five hits and three walks in 5 1/3 innings.
+In his second big league start as a late replacement for injured Vince Velasquez, Martin (0-2) gave up four runs on five hits and three walks in 5 1/3 innings.
+After the long first inning, he gave up only one single in the next four innings..

+“He got locked in early, made the adjustments and you saw what happened,” Chicago manager Tony La Russa said.
+“I was very impressed that he didn’t fall apart and gave us some shutout innings after that.”

 TRAINER’S ROOM